yalah5084/sep11-freedom-project/entries/entry02.md

 ![Marker `([80, 150])`](img/leaflet2.png)

 Then, I found this [youtube video](https://www.youtube.com/watch?v=wVnimcQsuwk).
 Thanks to the video, I found a [website](https://cloud.maptiler.com/maps/) for the different maps I can use.
-After finishing following the video, I wanted to change the icon of the marker and add popup because the previous blog showed how to do it.
+After following the video, I wanted to change the icon of the marker and add popup because the previous blog showed how to do it.
 I went back to the blog and saw that we need an URL for the icon.
 I first used the URL in the blog, which is a beach icon.

 ```js
 // Icon